 As cyclists, we ride for all manner of reasons.
-For some, it’s a chance to inflict pain and suffering in the pursuit of self-improvement; for others, the weekly group ride is time to catch up with friends, legs gently turning while putting the worlds to rights.
+For some, it’s a chance to inflict pain and suffering in the pursuit of self-improvement; for others, the weekly group ride is time to catch up with friends, legs gently turning while putting the world to rights.
 For many, however, time on two wheels offers an opportunity to breathe.
 To think.

 Jamie Cook’s ride from University College London to the student boat club in Chiswick gave the Mechanical Engineering undergraduate the chance to exercise his mind beyond the confines of the lecture hall, before putting his body through the mill as an international rower.